-Once the College has received an applicant's primary application, the Office of Admissions will complete pre-screening to verify both the minimum cumulative science grade point average and MCAT score requirements have been met.
+Once the College has received an applicant's AACOMAS primary application, the Office of Admissions will complete pre-screening to verify both the minimum cumulative science grade point average and MCAT score requirements have been met.
 Applicants that meet the minimum pre-screening requirements will receive an email containing login instructions on how to complete and submit the supplemental application.
+Applicants will be required to submit the supplemental application with its nonrefundable processing fee and appropriate supporting materials.